KMJS' Gabi ng Lagim: The Movie: Production

 On February 4, 2024, journalist Jessica Soho announced that Gabi ng Lagim; an annual Halloween television special from her news magazine show Kapuso Mo, Jessica Soho will be having a film that will be called KMJS' Gabi ng Lagim: The Movie in celebration of the show's 20th anniversary.

-KMJS' Gabi ng Lagim: The Movie will feature three "true-to-life" stories about paranormal experiences and will be produced by GMA Public Affairs with GMA Pictures as the distributor A story pitching contest was opened for the month where Filipinos 18-years of age and above were encouraged to submit stories which will serve basis of the film.
+KMJS' Gabi ng Lagim: The Movie features three "true-to-life" stories about paranormal experiences and was produced by GMA Public Affairs and GMA Pictures, with Sony Pictures Releasing International as the distributor.
+A story pitching contest was opened for the month where Filipinos 18-years of age and above were encouraged to submit stories which served as the basis of the film.
 The submissions were judged on three criteria; authenticity, viability for film adaptation, and uniqueness.

-It is currently in development and is projected to premiere on the 26th of November, 2025.
+Release

+KMJS' Gabi ng Lagim: The Movie was released in cinemas in the Philippines on November 26, 2025.
+This was the second and final film to be released under GMA Pictures' distribution deal with American film company Columbia Pictures (through the Sony Pictures Releasing International label).